ccp5UK/dl-poly/documentation/source/UserManual/coarse_graining.rst

 For a user-defined, e.g. coarse-grained, model system the effective potentials must be provided in a tabulated form.
-For non-bonded short-range (VdW) interactions the TABLE file must be prepared as described in Section :ref:`table-file`.
-However, the tabulated data format for intramolecular interactions (bonds, bending angles, dihedral and inversion angles in a polymer) differs from that of the TABLE file and assumes three columns: abscissa (distance in Å or angle in degrees), and two ordinates: potential and force data (virial for distance dependent interactions – e.g. bonds, and force for angle dependent interactions – e.g. angles).
+For non-bonded short-range (VdW) interactions the TABVDW file must be prepared as described in Section :ref:`table-file`.
+However, the tabulated data format for intramolecular interactions (bonds, bending angles, dihedral and inversion angles in a polymer) differs from that of the TABVDW file and assumes three columns: abscissa (distance in Å or angle in degrees), and two ordinates: potential and force data (virial for distance dependent interactions – e.g. bonds, and force for angle dependent interactions – e.g. angles).
 Shown below are examples of